 Geocaching HQ remains a strong, independent organization in the Fremont neighborhood of Seattle with approximately 80 employees.
 Geocaching HQ maintains the global list of geocaches, the primary geocaching mobile applications, and the Geocaching.com website to support the global game.

-- A geocacher hides a geocache and lists it on Geocaching.com for others to find.
+- A geocacher hides a geocache and lists the coordinates on Geocaching.com for others to find.

 - At minimum, geocaches contain a logbook for players to sign.
-After signing, finders log their experience on Geocaching.com or with the Geocaching® app and earn a reward in the form of a point and digital smiley.
+After signing, they'll log their experience on the Geocaching® app or on Geocaching.com to earn a reward in the form of a point and digital smiley.

 - Some geocaches contain small trinkets for trade.
 If a geocacher takes something from the geocache, they replace it with something of equal or greater value.

 - Traveling game pieces called trackables can also be found in geocaches.
 These trackables have a unique tracking number engraved on them and move from geocache to geocache towards a goal.

 - Geocaches are put back where they are found for the next geocacher to discover.

 - Learn about the health benefits of geocaching as documented by Texas A&M.